IRS May Charge Penalty If You're In One of These Categories, Report Says

 Some Americans may find unexpected items in their mailbox as the IRS levies certain tax penalties against them if they find themselves in one of several categories, according to a new report.

-According to fool.com, individual taxpayers, business owners, and those who entrust their finances to others could face potential penalties for these infections:
+According to fool.com, individual taxpayers, business owners, and those who entrust their finances to others could face potential penalties for these infractions:

 Individual Taxpayers